-Typical Activity Exceptions The start-up or shut-down of units or the adjustment of unit or interconnector Total or partial system shutdown; outputs to:maintain system voltages, frequency, Emergency actions; thermal circuit loadings and stability within operational limits; Load shedding; balance supply and demand;provide reserves in response to a unit or Significant Incidents; and interconnector trip; • respond to transmission circuit trips • Fuel Emergencies. leading to a requirement to redispatch to manage constraints; facilitate unit or power system testing; and deliver non-emergency Cross-Zonal Actions.
+Туріс al Activity Exceptions ad e start-up or shutdown of units or the ljustment of unit or interconnector Itputs to: Total or partial system shutdown; 0 maintain system voltages, frequency, thermal circuit loadings and stability within operational limits; Emergency actions; Load shedding; 0 balance supply and demand; , , , , , , , , , , , , , , , , , , , 0 provide reserves in response to a unit or interconnector trip; Significant Incidents; and 0 respond to transmission circuit trips leading to a requirement to redispatch to manage constraints; • Fuel Emergencies.
+0 facilitate unit or power system testing; and 0 deliver non-emergency Cross-Zonal Actions. etermine the Maximum Transfer apacity on the interconnectors.